-Buying a hydroponic system is a fun process, but it’s important to know what you’re looking for.
-There are many different types of hydroponic systems that use different methods, have more features or work better for growing certain plants.
+Buying a hydroponic system is exciting, but it’s important to know what you’re looking for before you start.
+There are many different types of hydroponic systems that use different methods, offer specific advantages, or work better for growing certain plants.

-Here are some of the things you should consider when you’re looking into buying a hydroponic system.
+Here are some of the things you should consider when buying a hydroponic system.

 What’s Your Budget?